Both highly trained athletes and everyday fitness enthusiasts often supplement with branched-chain amino acids (BCAAs).

 Research that directly compares the benefits of taking BCAAs over other protein supplements at one time over another is limited.

 Taking BCAAs before or after exercise may be equally effective in providing muscle protection.

 Also, you may not need to time them precisely to support muscle building.

-Getting an adequate dose based on your body weight is essential, as well as continuing to take them long-term, including on non-exercise days.
+Getting an adequate dose based on your body weight is essential, as well as continuing to take them in the long term, including on nonexercise days.